Trentino Project: History

-In the 2018 provincial election the PT was part of the autonomist centre-right coalition.
-Maurizio Fugatti of the LNT was elected President of Trentino and PT, with its 3.2%, was the coalition's third largest party.
-PT's Mario Tonina was appointed acting Vice President by Fugatti: after the death of CT's Rodolfo Borga (who was supposed to function as Vice President, due to CT's higher score in the election, 4.6%), Tonina's appointment became permanent.
+In the 2018 provincial election, the PT was part of the autonomist/centre-right coalition.
+Maurizio Fugatti of the LNT was elected president of Trentino and PT, with its 3.2%, was the coalition's third largest party.
+PT's Mario Tonina was appointed acting vice president by Fugatti, after the death of CT's Rodolfo Borga (who was supposed to function as vice president, due to CT's 4.6% of the vote), Tonina's appointment became permanent.